great-expectations/great_expectations/docs/reference/core_concepts/expectations/distributional_expectations.rst

 * However, following the behavior of numpy.histogram, a data element x is in the largest bin k if x == upper_bound_k.
 * A partition object can also include ``tail_weights`` which extend from -Infinity to the lowest bound, and from the highest bound to +Infinity.

-* Partition weights define the probability of the associated bin interval.
+* Partition weights define the probability of the associated bin or interval.
 Note that this applies a "piecewise uniform" distribution to the data for the purpose of statistical tests.
 The weights must define a valid probability distribution, i.e. they must be non-negative numbers that sum to 1.

 Example continuous partition object: